Corndel/DA4-WS4-PBI-NHS/README.md

 # Recreating a Dashboard in PowerBI
-In this workhsop we will recreate some of the charts in the following published dashboard, namely the line chart and Slicer.\
+In this workhsop we will be taking inspiration from a published NHS PowerBI Dashbpard.\

 ![alt text](image-2.png)

 https://app.powerbi.com/view?r=eyJrIjoiOTNjNTRhZDQtOTFhNy00MTNmLWIxODgtNTZiNWQ5YWViYTc4IiwidCI6IjUwZjYwNzFmLWJiZmUtNDAxYS04ODAzLTY3Mzc0OGU2MjllMiIsImMiOjh9\

-In addition to this we will alter the tables, create a Clustered Bar Char and add two call out cards.
+We will make a few ammendments and add bar charts and call out cards..

 ![alt text](image-38.png)